-I’ve spent the past six years exploring South America and for me, Guyana has no comparison.
+I’ve spent the past seven years exploring South America and for me, Guyana has no comparison.
 It’s a place of mystery and intrigue; a nation where access to some of the continent’s most magnificent wildlife awaits at each and every remote jungle lodge.

 And honestly, if I had to decide on a destination for a post-quarantine trip, Guyana would win hands down.
 I’m not alone in this; it was included in Lonely Planet’s Best In Travel list for 2023.

 Don’t believe me?
 Here are 12 reasons why Guyana should be your next travel destination.

 1. No one seems to have heard about Guyana yet

 Let’s start at the beginning.
 One of most ironic things about Guyana is that, despite all of its treasures, there’s something still missing.

 They’re called tourists.

 Guyana receives just a few hundred thousand visitors per year, and, even more remarkably, the vast majority make it no further than the capital city, Georgetown.

 To put this into perspective, estimates suggest that just 4,000 tourists arrive to Guyana each week – which is about the same number that visit Machu Picchu in Peru each and every day.

 The problem is, Guyana’s been winning awards left, right and centre for its sensitive and responsible approach to tourism.
 As a result, the secret of this wild land is slowing finding its way out into the world.